Skip to main content

 In the San Joaquin Valley, many low-income families and agricultural worker homes have evaporative or "swamp" coolers, which are often in use during wildfire season and high heat events.
 Families report that their indoor air becomes unbearably smoky, exposing these workers to dangerous air both at work and at home.
 There is no existing filtration for swamp coolers.

-As part of the FRESSCA Mujeres project, seven farmworker leaders living in the San Joaquin Valley were recruited with the help of CCEJN to participate in a digital storytelling workshop led by StoryCenter.
 These videos are based on their personal lived experiences with air pollution and wildfire smoke, using air purifiers and swamp cooler filters to improve indoor air, and other environmental health issues in their communities.

 Key Project Information